Veteran Feminists of America: VFA Mission statement

+VFA's major effort is the Pioneer Histories Project, which compiles interviews with hundreds of feminist activists.
+Support for the project is provided by the Sy Syms Foundation.

 Events

-On February 4, 2021, VFA held a Zoom webinar honoring NOW founder Betty Friedan on the 100th anniversary of her birth (and the 15th anniversary of her death).
+On February 4, 2021, VFA held a Zoom webinar honoring National Organization for Women (NOW) founder Betty Friedan on the 100th anniversary of her birth.
 "Betty Friedan's 100 Birthday: Moving the Legacy Forward".

-VFA has held a number of events honoring second-wave feminists, including: